Durena402/BusArrivalPrediction/README.md

 ## Project Implementation

-All project code is contained in a single comprehensive Jupyter notebook:
+All project code is contained in a single comprehensive Jupyter notebook.
+You can start the Jupyter server in two ways:

+### Automatic Start (Recommended)
+When running `setup_env.sh`, choose "yes" when asked to start the Jupyter server automatically.
+This will:
+- Start the server in the background
+- Provide you with a direct link that includes the authentication token
+- Show instructions on how to stop the server when you're done

+### Manual Start
+If you prefer to start the server manually:
 ```
+source .venv/bin/activate
-jupyter notebook main.ipynb
+jupyter notebook
 ```
+Then open `main.ipynb` in the browser window that appears.

 The notebook contains: